i0ntempest/i0ntempest/README.md

 ### Wassup boiiiiiis 👋
-Chinese, rhythm gamer, university student, the one and the only, i0nTempest
+Chinese, rhythm gamer, university graduate, the one and the only, i0nTempest

 ## Interests
 - iOS, macOS, Apple, Jailbreaking, Hackintoshing, MacPorts